 'My background is in film, having graduated from both the New Zealand Film School and Waikato University where Film (along with History) was my double major for my BA.
 It was at Film School that I discovered my love of writing and began to write these little scripts with no idea where they would go.

 'I was very fortunate to be accepted in 2005 into Ken Duncum's MA course in Scriptwriting at Victoria's International Institute of Modern Letters.
 It was here I discovered the amazing world of theatre.
 I began to dabble in play writing which I soon fell for in a major way.
 I'm thrilled to now be able to combine my two loves in such a unique way.

-'To date I have had six plays produced: "After Service", "Stand Up Love", "Shipwrecked Beneath the Stars", "Handy Man", "Hamlet Dies at the End" (2011) - which I'm adapting for film - and "Holding On" which opened at BATS Theatre in August 2012.
-"Captive Truths" and "Stand Up Love" have also been produced as radio plays.
-My seventh play "Con" opens at Circa in October 2013.
+'To date I have had seven plays produced: '"Con", which opened at Circa in October 2013; "After Service"; "Stand Up Love"; "Shipwrecked Beneath the Stars"; "Handy Man"; "Hamlet Dies at the End", which I'm adapting for film; and "Holding On".
+"Captive Truths" and "Stand Up Love" have also been produced as radio plays. .

 'I mentored the EAT (Emerging Artist Trust) scriptwriting group for two and a half years.
 I have tutored Scriptwriting for The New Zealand Film School and taught Scriptwriting for both Victoria's Continuing Education department and in Honours for the Film/Theatre department.